-Cheyenne started as an early Union Pacific railroad tent town in 1867 and is named for a local Native American tribe that resided in the area.
-Cheyenne is a progressive city, proud of its pioneer heritage and its technology advancements.
+Cheyenne, located along the first trans-continental railroad, started as an early Union Pacific railroad tent town in 1867 and was named after the Cheyenne Native American Tribe who resided in the general area.
+Shortly after the establishment of Cheyenne, the United States Army established Fort D.A.
+Russell on the western side of the city.
+Since the creation of Fort D.A.
+Russell, (now F.E.
+Warren Air Force Base), there has been a military presence in Cheyenne and continues to remain an integral part of the community.
 As a railroad hub, Wyoming's capital and largest city has always been an important Western crossroads and a unique blend of western cowboy, military, and contemporary cultures.

 From the state-of-the art water reclamation plants at Crow Creek and Dry Creek east of Cheyenne to the City's R.L.
-Sherard Water Treatment Plant on the west, Cheyenne is a place pioneering new ideas and new technology with the same tenacity, spirit and sensibility of its original settlers.
+Sherard Water Treatment Plant on the west, Cheyenne is a city pioneering new ideas and new technology with the same tenacity, spirit and sensibility of its original settlers.

-As an innovative, progressive community, Cheyenne utilizes the world's newest technologies at a friendlier and less frantic pace than larger urban areas; yet it is a city that remembers its roots and retains a unique Western flavor.
-It is known worldwide for its annual celebration of the west, Cheyenne Frontier Days, The

-Daddy of 'em All which draws large crowds from across the nation and around the world.
+As an innovative,

+progressive community, Cheyenne utilizes the world's newest technologies at a friendlier and less frantic pace than larger urban areas; yet it is a city that remembers its roots and retains a unique Western flavor.
+It is known worldwide for its annual celebration of the west, Cheyenne Frontier Days, the Daddy of 'Em All' which draws large crowds from across the nation and around the world.

-According to the State of Wyoming Economic Analysis Division report, Cheyenne has an estimated population, as of July 2016, of 64,019 and a county population of 98,136.
+According to the State of Wyoming Economic Analysis Division report, Cheyenne has an estimated population, as of July 2017, of 63,624 and a county population of 98,136.
 The City of Cheyenne has been designated a Standard Metropolitan Statistical Area (50,000 population or greater) since 1985.